Deep in the Heart of Southeast Texas

 Established in 1974, Big Thicket National Preserve protects a biologically significant portion of the Piney Woods of southeast Texas.
 Explore the unique natural and human history of the Big Thicket in this short film that captures the region's rich story.
+(Video is open captioned.)

 A Biological Crossroads